 There are two ways to smoke salmon: cold-smoking and hot-smoking.
 Each method imparts a unique flavor and texture to the salmon.

-Silky, translucent cold-smoked salmon is cured in salt for up to 24 hours before smoking at 75°F to 85°F, usually for 6 to 12 hours.
+Silky, translucent cold-smoked salmon (top left) is cured in salt for up to 24 hours before smoking at 75°F to 85°F, usually for 6 to 12 hours.
 It will keep, refrigerated, for up to two weeks.

 Because it’s already cooked, hot-smoked salmon is a better choice for hot dishes like Smoked Salmon and Leek Chowder.
 We also love it in pasta dishes, in scrambled eggs, and in quiche.
 Because heat changes the silky texture of cold-smoked salmon, it’s best used in uncooked dishes.
 Serve it on crostini with lemon and capers, on bagels with cream cheese, or in salads.